Hanoi’s Train Street (2024), Is it open – All You Need to Know

 Is it as interesting to you as it is to us?

-Let us know if you visit and if it was open!
+Let us know if you visit and what was your experience!

 Continue reading about Hanoi and Vietnam